sckangz/LMVSC/README.md

+#
+This package is implementing the method in AAAI 2020 paper: Large-scale Multi-view Subspace Clustering in Linear Time.
+Please contact Zkang@uestc.edu.cn if you have any questions.

-# A Brief Introduction to This Code
+A Brief Introduction to This Code
 -----------------------------------------------------------------------
 This package contains 5 matlab files and a dataset.